-Acceptance And Commitment Therapy (ACT)
+Acceptance And Commitment Therapy (ACT) For One’s Thoughts & Values

 Acceptance and commitment therapy, or ACT (pronounced as "act"), is a therapy approach to accepting and improving one's quality of life.
 Acceptance and commitment therapy, like cognitive behavioral therapy (CBT), helps people focus on the present and move forward from overwhelming emotions to improve mental health.
-In ACT therapy, acceptance means acknowledging what's out of your control and commitment means committing to moving forward.
+In ACT therapy, acceptance means acknowledging what's out of your control, and commitment means committing to moving forward.

-Acceptance and commitment therapy can be conducted online and in person.
+Acceptance and commitment therapy (ACT) can be conducted online and in person.
 It can help diffuse the impact of negative emotions (known in clinical psychology as cognitive defusion) and reshape your thinking to treat depression, anxiety, and other similar mental disorders.
 The Association for Contextual Behavioral Science has a wealth of resources on ACT therapy and behavior therapy.

-What's the goal of acceptance and commitment therapy?
+What is the goal of acceptance and commitment therapy?

 With a licensed professional, you'll learn coping mechanisms and skills specifically tailored to your situation explained through the lens of cognitive behavioral therapy methods.
 These can be used to help you feel acceptance in the present and can be applied throughout your life to handle tough experiences and stay present.
 The content of these sessions during treatment may focus on helping you accept your situation and commit to changing your perspective or behaviors.